chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Boundary Conditions DEM
 ~~~~~~~~~~~~~~~~~~~~~~~
-Periodic boundary conditions need to be setup in the DEM simulation since we used them in the CFD-DEM simulation.
+Periodic boundary conditions need to be setup in the DEM simulation since we use them in the CFD-DEM simulation.
 They are therefore already configured for compatibility.
 However, we do not want periodicity during the loading of the particles.

 .. code-block:: text